wa7sa34cx/cloudflare-test-worker/README.md

-# 🚀 My first launch in Cloudflare Workers
+# 🚀 My first launch on Cloudflare Workers

 A simple Javascript code that respond `Hello worker!`